-According to Be Straw Free, an organization that aims at reducing straw use, more than 500 million plastic straws are used in the United States every day.
-In this case it truly are the little things that count.
+According to Be Straw Free, an organization that aims at reducing plastic straw use, more than 500 million disposable plastic straws are used in the United States every day.
+In this case it truly is the little things that count.

 Although a diner or two may consider a straw needless waste, very few perceive the little plastic tube as being a part of a much bigger operation of wasted resources—resources used to manufacture the straw, to ship it to a distributor, then to a restaurant and finally to a landfill, where it will take hundreds of years to biodegrade—all the while contributing to landfill generated green house gasses.